Pa1sathvik/MyRetail/README.md

 ```

+**Fault tolerance and circuit breaker pattern is added to REST API's which will handle accordingly in API failure use cases.**

 **## Basic Authentication for security to REST API**:

 All the REST API's in My retals project are secured with basic authentication.